 The formation of vapor bubbles in the pump is known as cavitations and is accompanied by a distinctive rattling sound.
-This indicates maximum flow condition has been reached and pump should ease back the throttle until the noise just disappears.
+This indicates maximum flow condition has been reached and the pump should ease back the throttle until the noise just disappears.

 The Vacuum Gauge gives no indication that cavitations condition have been reached.
-It registers only the general suction condition in the suction inlet of the pump and is not affected by the low pressure pockets, which form at the entry to the impeller and the back surfaces of the impeller blades.
+It registers only the general suction condition in the suction inlet of the pump and is not affected by the low-pressure pockets, which form at the entry to the impeller and the back surfaces of the impeller blades.

 6.1 Maximum Theoretical Suction:

 14.7 psi = 760 mm of mercury &